AntoJebi7/Bit-masking-and-manipulation/README.md

+## Notice

+**I am currently in the process of adding new problems and solutions related to bit manipulation and bitmasking to this repository.
+Please stay tuned as I commit these updates soon.
+Your patience is appreciated as I work to enhance the content and provide valuable resources.**

 # BitMaskingAndManipulation

 Welcome to **BitMaskingAndManipulation**!
 This repository provides a wide array of tools, algorithms, and examples for mastering bit manipulation and bitmasking techniques.
 Perfect for optimizing code and solving complex problems with efficiency.